AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 ### Building API Documentation

 To generate HTML documentation for the MaterialX C++ API, make sure a version of [Doxygen](https://www.doxygen.org/) is on your path, and select the advanced option `MATERIALX_GENERATE_DOCS` in CMake.
-Documentation will then be generated during the normal build process for the MaterialX library.
+This option will add a target named `MaterialXDocs` to your project, which can be built as an independent step from your development environment.

 ### Additional Links